COACHING SKILLS FAQ’s

 With every session, the coach and coachee identify actionable steps needed for the coachee to make advancements towards his or her goal.
-The coach holds the coachee responsible for their progress by asking them how they will respond to situations and how the coach can track these changes.
+In particular, the coach holds the coachee responsible for their progress by asking them how they will respond to situations and how the coach can track these changes.

 The act of listening and addressing important values, feelings, or opinions.
-A good coach focuses on providing powerful acknowledgements to their coachee or client by addressing awareness, actions, or achievements.
+Usually, a good coach focuses on providing powerful acknowledgements to their coachee or client by addressing awareness, actions, or achievements.

-Articulating a client’s strengths and weaknesses, allows a coach to properly influence and create realistic goals for their coachee.
+Articulating a client’s strengths and weaknesses, allows a coach to influence and create realistic goals for their coachee properly.

 Generating theories, solutions, ideas, and alternatives to the issues on hand.
-It is a creative exercise that explores all possibilities including ones that may be impractical or outrageous from both coach or coachee.
+Often, it is a creative exercise that explores all possibilities, including ones that may be impractical or outrageous from both coach or coachee.

 The ability to swiftly and succinctly get to the point rather than providing long-winded narratives or descriptions.